Code of Student Rights and Responsibilities

-Students may be held responsible for the behavioral acts of their guests and secondary lessees (applies to married and family housing) when such acts are in violation of the Code and occur on University premises or in conjunction with University-sponsored or supervised activities.
+Students will be held responsible, pursuant to this Code, for the behavioral acts of their guests when such acts are in violation of the Code and occur on university premises or in conjunction with university-sponsored or supervised activities.

 The State of Missouri has delegated, by statute, authority for the governance of Missouri State University to the Board of Governors.
 This includes "full power and authority to adopt all needful rules and regulations for the guidance and supervision of the conduct of all students while enrolled as such" and the authority to enforce obedience to those rules and regulations.
 It also has the power to delegate student conduct authority.

-Each student shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
-The Student Code shall apply to a student’s conduct violation even though the conduct violation may have occurred before classes begin or after classes end.
+Each student will be responsible for complying with this Code from the time of application for admission through the actual awarding of a degree as well as during the academic year and during periods between terms of actual enrollment (even if their conduct is not discovered until after a degree is awarded).
+The Code shall apply to a student’s conduct violation even though the conduct violation may have occurred before classes begin or after classes end.
 The Conduct Officer may choose to purse conduct charges even if the student withdraws from school while a conduct matter is pending.

-Any student found to have committed any of the following misconduct is subject to the consequences outlined in Article VII.
-The University cannot develop a list of acts of misconduct that can accurately describe or anticipate every possible act of a student.
+Any student found by the University to have committed any of the following misconduct is subject to the consequences outlined in Article VII.
 The authority to determine if a specific act is subject to consequences shall be determined pursuant to the procedures set forth in this Code or university policy, as applicable.

-- Furnishing false information to any University official, faculty member or office, or the use or possession of any form of false identification.
+- Furnishing false information to any university official, faculty member or office, or the use or possession of any form of false identification.

 - Tampering with the election of any student organization.

-Disruption or obstruction of teaching, research, administration, conduct proceedings, other University activities, including its public-service functions on or off campus, or other authorized non-University activities.
+Disruption or obstruction of teaching, research, administration, conduct proceedings, other university activities, including its public-service functions on or off campus or university-sponsored or supervised activities.

-Hazing, an act that endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation/admission into, affiliation with or as a condition of continued membership in a group or organization.
+Hazing, an act that endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation or admission into, affiliation with or as a condition of continued membership in a group or organization.
 The express or implied consent of the student will not be a defense to a violation of hazing.
 The willing participation or acquiescence of the student subject to the hazing activity is no defense and is still a violation of this policy.

-Failure to comply with directions of University officials or law enforcement officers acting in performance of their duties (including, without limitation, failure to comply with a no-contact directive) and/or failure to identify oneself to these persons when requested to do so.
+Failure to comply with directives of university officials or law enforcement officers acting in performance of their duties (including, without limitation, failure to comply with a no-contact directive) and/or failure to identify oneself to these persons when requested to do so.

-Violation of federal, state, or local laws and ordinances on University premises or at University-sponsored or -supervised activities.
+Violation of federal, state or local laws and ordinances on university premises or at university-sponsored or -supervised activities.
 Violations of federal, state or local laws and ordinances that occur off campus when the conduct adversely affects a member of the university community or the behavior reflects a clear disregard for this Code, state law or federal law.

-Use, possession, or distribution of narcotics or other controlled substances, or drug paraphernalia except as expressly permitted by federal law.
-Including the use of prescription medications without proper prescription or used counter to the directions of a valid prescription as well as other substances used to gain a similar effect as illegal drugs.
-Recommended minimum consequences for the possession of drug paraphernalia and use or possession of marijuana or other controlled substances are outlined in 7.13.
+Use, possession or distribution of narcotics or other controlled substances, or related paraphernalia, except as expressly permitted by federal law.
+Including the use of prescription medications without proper prescription or used counter to the directions of a valid prescription.
+Additionally, the misuse of any products for the purposes of obtaining a similar effect as illegal drugs.
+Recommended minimum consequences for a violation of this, Section 4.10 are outlined in Section 7.11.

-Use, possession, or distribution of alcoholic beverages, or alcohol paraphernalia (as defined in this Code) except as expressly permitted by the law and University regulations, or public intoxication.
-Alcohol paraphernalia may include such items as empty cans, bottles, or any kind of alcohol bong.
-Recommended minimum consequences for violations of the alcohol policy are outlined in 7.13.
+Use, possession, or distribution of alcoholic beverages or alcohol paraphernalia (as defined in this Code) except as expressly permitted by the law and university regulations, or public intoxication on university premises.
+Recommended minimum consequences for violations of the alcohol policy are outlined in Section 7.11.

-Participation in a campus demonstration which disrupts the normal operations of the University and infringes on the rights of the University community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on university premises or at a university sponsored or sanctioned event.
+Participation in a campus demonstration which disrupts the normal operations of the university and infringes on the rights of the university community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on university premises or at a university sponsored or sanctioned event.

-- Unauthorized Surveillance: making unauthorized video or photographic images of a person in a location in which that person has a reasonable expectation of privacy, including, but not limited to, shower/locker rooms, residence hall rooms, and men's or women's restrooms.
-Also prohibited is the storing, sharing, and/or other distribution of such unauthorized images by any means.
+Unauthorized Surveillance: making unauthorized video or photographic images of a person in a location in which that person has a reasonable expectation of privacy, including, but not limited to, shower/locker rooms, residence hall rooms and restrooms.
+Also prohibited is the intentional or knowingly viewing, storing, sharing and/or other distribution of such unauthorized images by any means.